apollographql/apollo-server/docs/source/schema/unions-interfaces.md

 ### Resolving an interface field

-[As with union types](#resolving-a-union-field), Apollo Server requires interfaces to define a `__resolveType` function to determine which valid object type an interface field contains.
+[As with union types](#resolving-a-union-field), Apollo Server requires interfaces to define a `__resolveType` function to determine which implementing object type an interface field is returning.

 Here's an example `__resolveType` function for the `Book` interface defined above: